-- the Silvercrest Global Opportunities Fund, L.P. (currently in liquidation), - Silvercrest Global Opportunities Fund (International), Ltd. (currently in liquidation),

-- Silvercrest Municipal Special Situations Fund LLC (merged into Silvercrest Municipal Advantage Portfolio S LLC in 2015), - Silvercrest Municipal Special Situations Fund II LLC (merged into Silvercrest Municipal Advantage Portfolio S LLC in 2015), - Silvercrest International Fund, L.P. (previously known as Silvercrest Global Fund, L.P.), - Silvercrest Special Situations Fund, L.P., and - Silvercrest Commodity Strategies Fund, L.P. (liquidated as of December 31, 2017).
+- •the Silvercrest Global Opportunities Fund, L.P. (currently in liquidation), - •Silvercrest Global Opportunities Fund (International), Ltd. (currently in liquidation), - •Silvercrest Municipal Special Situations Fund LLC (merged into Silvercrest Municipal Advantage Portfolio S LLC in 2015), - •Silvercrest Municipal Special Situations Fund II LLC (merged into Silvercrest Municipal Advantage Portfolio S LLC in 2015), - •Silvercrest International Fund, L.P. (previously known as Silvercrest Global Fund, L.P.), - •Silvercrest Special Situations Fund, L.P., and - •Silvercrest Commodity Strategies Fund, L.P. (liquidated as of December 31, 2017).

-Pursuant to agreements with the above entities, the Company provides investment advisory services and receives an annual management fee of0% to 1.75% of assets under management and a performance fee or allocation of 0% to 10% of the above entities' net appreciation over a high-water mark.
+Pursuant to agreements with the above entities, the Company provides investment advisory services and receives an annual management fee of 0% to 1.75% of assets under management and a performance fee or allocation of 0% to 10% of the above entities' net appreciation over a high-water mark.

-For the years ended December 31, 2020, 2019 and 2018 the Company earned management fee income from the funds listed above, which is included in "Management and advisory fees" in the Consolidated Statement of Operations, of \$4,633, \$5,104, and \$6,458, respectively, and performance fees and allocations of \$898, \$1,774, and \$1,477, respectively, of which \$898, \$1,774 and \$1,477, respectively, is included in equity income from investments in the Consolidated Statements of Operations.
-As of December 31, 2020 and 2019, the Company was owed \$1,018 and \$1,697, respectively, from its various funds, which is included in the Due from Silvercrest Funds on the Consolidated Statements of Financial Condition.
+For the years ended December 31, 2021, 2020 and 2019 the Company earned management fee income from the funds listed above, which is included in "Management and advisory fees" in the Consolidated Statement of Operations, of \$4,711, \$4,633, and \$5,104, respectively, and performance fees and allocations of \$1,407, \$898, and \$1,774, respectively, which is included in equity income from investments in the Consolidated Statements of Operations.
+As of December 31, 2021 and 2020, the Company was owed \$428 and \$1,018, respectively, from its various funds, which is included in the Due from Silvercrest Funds on the Consolidated Statements of Financial Condition.

-For the years ended December 31, 2020, 2019 and 2018, the Company earned advisory fees of \$1,348, \$1,470 and \$1,191, respectively, from assets managed on behalf of certain of its partners.
-As of December 31, 2020 and 2019, the Company is owed approximately \$10 and \$137, respectively, from certain of its partners, which is included in receivables, net on the Consolidated Statements of Financial Condition.
+For the years ended December 31, 2021, 2020 and 2019, the Company earned advisory fees of \$1,706, \$1,348 and \$1,470, respectively, from assets managed on behalf of certain of its partners.
+As of December 31, 2021 and 2020, the Company is owed approximately \$8 and \$10, respectively, from certain of its partners, which is included in receivables, net on the Consolidated Statements of Financial Condition.